コンテンツにスキップ

 Available options:

-• --apply — Apply safe fixes, formatting and import sorting
+• --write — Writes safe fixes, formatting and import sorting

-• --apply-unsafe — Apply safe fixes and unsafe fixes, formatting and import sorting
+• --apply-unsafe — Alias for --write --unsafe, writes safe and unsafe fixes, formatting and import sorting (deprecated, use --write --unsafe)

 • --formatter-enabled=<true|false> — Allow to enable or disable the formatter check.